About me

 Law

 Alongside my medical career I worked for more than ten years as a barrister (lawyer) at Matrix Chambers in London, where I specialised in health-related human rights, public and administrative law.
 Acting mainly for people who were marginalised or vulnerable and for organisations representing them, I worked particularly in immigration and asylum law, police and prison law, equality law, information law, inquests, and professional regulation, usually in cases with a health or medical twist, appearing in courts up to and including the UK Supreme Court.
-I was instructed in a series of cases seeking to liberalise the law restricting medical assistance in dying.
+I acted in a series of cases seeking, unsuccessfully, to liberalise the law restricting medical assistance in dying.

 Teaching and training